 I love growing peas.
 I enjoy them fresh from the garden, and their full pods sautéed in a stir fry, or even by themselves.
 They also have some beautiful flowers, which aren’t plentiful in most spring vegetable garden crops (most are leafy greens).

 Everyone always says to direct sow peas, but I don’t.
 I actually start my peas indoors about 6 weeks before the last anticipated frost.
-Most varieties are pretty cold-hardy, can handle a late snow or two and temperatures down to 25 degrees upon occasion.
+Most varieties are pretty cold-hardy, can handle late snow or two, and temperatures down to 25 degrees upon occasion.

 Peas can be transplanted outside fairly early, as long as the soil is workable and temperatures are 40 or above.
 They enjoy well-drained soil and quite a bit of sun.

 In our first house, we had a patch of wild onions that grew like wildfire every single year.
 Back then, I didn’t garden, but I loved the aroma of the greens if I cut them off.
 And they tasted absolutely delectable.

 Onions are always the first crop I start indoors every single year.
 Right around the first part of February, I sow seeds in containers and allow them to do their thing indoors for several weeks.
 I really like getting my hands in the dirt when we have temps forty below zero as we do right now.
 It’s like therapy.

 Whether you start your own, buy sets, or have bulbs you’ll want to put them in the ground as soon as the soil is workable.
 They can handle the cold.
 Most of us northern gardeners use long-day varieties, but you can check your seed variety to see where your selection will perform best before purchasing.